-A shared language and shared understanding is an important component of professional practice.
+A shared language and shared understanding are an important component of professional practice.
 While there is improved clarity and consistency in defining a 'hazard', the current definitional variations across OHS authorities, nationally within Australia, internationally and within the community, detract from a consistent approach to hazard identification and management.

 The author is of the opinion that broad, all-encompassing definitions of hazards such as "a situation or thing that has the potential to harm" (Safe Work Australia, 2018) are of limited use for the OHS professional engaging with workplace personnel in identifying hazards.
 The OHS professional may find it more useful to apply a definition of hazard that is appropriate to the situation at the time.
-For example, in developing a checklist for workplace inspections, it may be appropriate for a simple, energy classification system to underpin the list of physical or chemical hazards to be inspected, if that is the scope of the inspection.
-However, when speaking with senior management, it may be appropriate to use a more multifaceted classification system that recognises aspects of latent conditions and psychosocial hazards.
-In incident investigation, it may be useful to use both these classifications and more to describe systemic failures.
-As our understanding of system complexity evolves, it may be necessary to further adapt our classifications of hazard to acknowledge dangerous conditions that emerge from seemingly safe elements interfacing with other seemingly safe elements.
+For example, in developing a checklist for workplace inspections, it may be appropriate for a simple energy classification system to underpin the list of physical or chemical hazards to be inspected if that is the scope of the inspection.
+However, when speaking with senior management, it may be appropriate to use a more multifaceted approach that recognises aspects of latent conditions and psychosocial hazards, particularly if the main OHS problems are musculoskeletal or psychological health disorders.
+In incident investigation, using both these approaches and more to describe systemic failures may be useful.
+As our understanding of system complexity evolves, it may be necessary to adapt our approaches to defining hazards further to acknowledge dangerous conditions that emerge from seemingly safe elements interfacing with other seemingly safe elements.

-&lt;sup>10 See OHS BoK 19 Psychosocial Hazards, 20 Fatigue, 21 Bullying, Aggression and Violence.
+$^{^{15}}$ See OHS BoK 19 Psychosocial Hazards, 20 Fatigue, 21 Bullying and Violence.

-The generalist OHS professional should be familiar with the various definitions and classifications of hazards (which extend beyond those discussed in this chapter), and their evolution and conceptual underpinning.
-Also, they should be able to discuss the nature of hazards and rationalise their understanding of hazards to move to a more consistent, shared understanding of hazards.
-The primary objective in OHS practice is to get the basics right and the basics are not likely to be in place when failures in controls are confused with hazards, or with risk.
-As stated by Cross the fundamental test as to whether something is a hazard is that if it is eliminated there is no risk.
+The generalist OHS professional should be familiar with the various definitions and classifications of hazards (which extend beyond those discussed in this chapter) and their evolution and conceptual underpinning.
+Also, they should be able to discuss the nature of hazards and rationalise their understanding of them to move to a more consistent, shared understanding of them.
+The primary objective in OHS practice is to get the basics right, and the basics are not likely to be in place when failures in controls are confused with hazards or with risk.
+Cross16 posited that the fundamental test of whether something is a hazard is that if it is eliminated, there is no risk; while this is a useful concept, it is limited where there is a complex interaction of hazards and effects.